Here are three questions that you might be a bit nervous about asking, but that can help you get the job.

 Another very powerful question is about yourself as a candidate.

 3: “Now that we’ve talked a while, what do you see as my greatest strengths for this position?
 And on the other hand, do you have any concerns?”

 The answer may provide valuable insights.
 What positives you can build upon in the second interview or followup communication?
 What weak impression might you correct?

 Knowledge is power.
-The knowledge you gain from asking questions can give you the power to make the best possible case for your hire.
+Having good questions to ask in a job interview can give you the knowledge to make the best possible case for yourself.